rm-rf-etc/flatinator/README.md

 ## Install

-Don't install this yet, it's not ready.
+Don't install this yet, it's not ready. **Currently working to remove gun.js from dependencies**.

 ## Status